| Fighting To WinThe Ontario Coalition Against Poverty

 date before the matter was challenged in Federal Court," says

+a statement from OCAP.
 In contrast to some direct action groups that tend toward the homogenous,

 OCAP's membership and support base includes a well-balanced mix of